homelab-alpha/shell-script/CODE_OF_CONDUCT.md

       suspension.
 In general, temporary suspensions give the person being suspended time to reflect upon their behavior and possible corrective actions.
-   3. Repair: Examples of repair include respecting the spirit of the suspension , meeting the specified conditions for return, and being thoughtful about how to reintegrate with the community when the suspension is lifted.
+   3. Repair: Examples of repair include respecting the spirit of the suspension, meeting the specified conditions for return, and being thoughtful about how to reintegrate with the community when the suspension is lifted.
 4. Permanent Ban
    1. Event: A pattern of repeated code of conduct violations that other steps on the ladder have failed to resolve, or a violation so serious that the